 Skip to Content

-Planning a city break to Graz?
-I’ve got you covered.
-This guide will show you what to do in Graz with recommendations on where to stay, what to eat and tips on how to have the best time in Austria’s second largest city.
+Planning a visit to the beautiful city of Graz?
+This city travel guide will show you the best things to do in Graz with recommendations on where to stay, what to eat and tips on how to have the best time in Austria’s second-largest city.
+Ready to check out what to do in Graz?
+Let’s go…

 Graz is a hip, happening, university town with a Mediterranean feel thanks to its location in the south of Austria.
 It’s the capital of Styria and has its own authentic vibe quite unlike any other Austrian city.

-Graz is also Austria’s culinary capital, so you’ll discover a fabulous array of excellent food served up in cool restaurants and authentic eateries tucked away in quiet courtyards or lively squares.
+Graz is also Austria’s culinary capital and the perfect place for food lovers.
+You’ll discover a fabulous array of excellent food served up in cool restaurants, street stall and authentic eateries tucked away in quiet courtyards and lively squares.

 Hauptplatz - Main square, Graz

-Hauptplatz is Graz’s main square and it’s the perfect place to start exploring because all the Graz attractions are within easy walking distance from this hub.
+Hauptplatz is the main square of Graz and it’s one of the best places to start exploring because all the main attractions are within easy walking distance from this hub in the heart of the city.

 Rathaus, Graz - town hall